Margaret Hartsyde: Orkney and Fife

 Margaret Hartsyde married John Buchanan, a royal servant and the third son of Robert Buchanan of Leny.
 John Buchanan was made Chamberlain of Orkney and Shetland in May 1622, and was keeper of Birsay Palace, Newhouse on Orkney, Scalloway Castle, and the house at Sumburgh Ness in Shetland.
 There were two competitors for this office, Robert Monteith and Sir Robert Maxwell.
 Buchanan presided on the trials at Kirkwall of Marable Couper of the Northside of Birsay and Annie Taylor for witchcraft in 1624.
 Buchanan and Hartsyde bought properties in Orkney, including Elvick, the How, and Shapinsay mill, Harroldsgarth, and Sound.

+Margaret Hartsyde and John Buchanan acquired the lands of Scotscraig in Fife in 1622 from George Ramsay of Dalhousie.
 By 1624, Buchanan became "Sir John Buchanan of Scotscraig".
 Scotscraig was near Tayport, Fife.
 John Lauder, Lord Fountainhall saw their initials "SJB" and "DMH" for Dame Margaret Hartsyde, carved on the windows of the house at Scotscraig in 1671.
-Their children included: